vguillou/polymer-0.5-sample-webapp/README.md

 This is intended to be used as a base to start building your own Web App using Polymer, Web COmponents and the Service Worker.
 You'll find here :
-* a responsive Web App, of course
+* a responsive Web App, of course, build with Polymer 0.5
+* Android, iOS, Windows Phone integration
+* routing and single-page navigation (using [more-routing](https://github.com/PolymerLabs/more-routing))
-* an implementation of the Service Worker, allowing to use the Web App offline
+* an offline mode on Chrome using the Service worker
+* a Polymer 0.5 and MV* pattern implementation
+* some sweet Material Design
 * a splash screen (using [splash-element](https://github.com/vguillou/splash-element))
-* mobile compatible Web App metadata (including Android, iOS and Windows Phone)
-* routing and single-page navigation (using [more-routing](https://github.com/PolymerLabs/more-routing))
-* page transition effects
+* neat and smooth page transition effects
 * a page initialisation pattern (using [activable-mixin](https://github.com/vguillou/activable-mixin))
-* and more
+* native HTML5 full screen mode (using [fullscreen-api](https://github.com/vguillou/fullscreen-api))

-## How
+## How to

 * Fork on Github/clone this repo
 ```sh